 Innovation Strategy (15.910, Spring 2020 H3)

 This class is about demystifying “innovation”.
 The purpose is to develop rigorous yet accessible frameworks for the strategic management of innovation, with an emphasis on established businesses in high-technology industries.
-The central premise is that strategic innovation management can serve as a source of competitive advantage (for a company, institution, or even a region), and that innovation has the potential to address—but is not guaranteed to solve—the world’s most pressing economic and social challenges.
+The central premise is that strategic innovation management can serve as a source of growth and competitive advantage, and that innovation has the potential to address—but is not guaranteed to solve—the world’s most pressing economic and social challenges.